LEARNAcademy/syllabus/capstone/heroku.md

 8. We need to add the `master.key` that your app uses to decrypt your `credentials.yml.enc` file.
- - 8a.
+ - a.
 Copy the value in `/config/master.key`, and use it in the following command:
 ```bash
 $ heroku config:set RAILS_MASTER_KEY=<your-master-key-here>
 ```